Hermarus/globekids-explore-learn/README.md

-# Project Name

-Frontend application built with modern React stack.
+# GlobeKids Explore & Learn

+Web application designed to provide an intuitive learning experience for kids.

-## Project overview
+## Overview

-This project is a web application built using React and TypeScript.
+This is a modern frontend application built with a great toolchain for fast and clean development.
-The focus is on clean UI, reusable components, and fast development workflow.
+It is structured for maintainability and ease of updates.

-## Tech stack
+## Tech Stack

+This project uses:

+- Vite
 - React
 - TypeScript
-- Vite
 - Tailwind CSS
 - shadcn/ui

-## Getting started
+## Local Setup

-### Prerequisites
+### Requirements

+Make sure you have:

-- Node.js (recommended LTS version)
+- Node.js (v16+ recommended)
 - npm

 ### Installation